datascientistlyg/capstone_code/index.md

 New features such as "bid ask spread","bid gap","ask gap", "bid size imbalance", "ask size imbalance" with linear regression model can increase the R2 score and models like lightgbm could further increase the R2 score.

 ### Improvements
+1) More features could be find to increase the r2 score
+2) Deep Learning based AI model could be applied to increase the r2 score

 [Source Code](https://github.com/datascientistlyg/capstone_code).